Do you want your online store to be operated by an e-commerce platform that has serious security issues?

 Now you should check if the needed functionality is available in Shopify out-of-the-box or with third-party apps.
 Most likely, there will be some features or systems you need to integrate that you won’t be able to find.
 However, there is no need to fret.
 Shopify developers can provide you with almost any custom solution to meet your requirements.

-PRO TIP: To choose the best Shopify apps, you follow the footsteps we’ve described in our article devoted to the similar process of choosing the best Magento 2 extensions.
-Only one difference – start your search from the Shopify App Store.
+PRO TIP: To choose the best Shopify apps, you should follow the footsteps we’ve described in our article devoted to the topic.

 After you’ve figured out the list of features and apps, put it aside for a while.
 We will come back to it later.